Electronic Keyboard

 Changes and Updates

-Along with the new repertoire, each handbook contains a brand new pictorial chord dictionary to help with the new chords encountered when learning the pieces.
+Along with the repertoire, each handbook contains a pictorial chord dictionary to help with the new chords encountered when learning the pieces.

 Discussion topics have been updated to cover instrument functions and techniques – knowledge which is integral to becoming a competent keyboard player.